tizbid/Cronjobs-Github-Actions/README.md

 This repository contains Python scripts running as cron job with GitHub Actions.
 There are several fun use cases for

 this.
-Also since github provides 2000mins/month of gihub actions under its free tier, these can be used in several
+Also since github provides 2000mins/month of gihub actions under its free tier, this can be used in several

-automation projects.
+automation projects like this one.

 #### Common Basics